KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 [Baker 2016](https://doi.org/10.1038/533452a) asks: „Is there a reproducibility crisis?“

-"More than 70% of researchers have tried and failed to reproduce another scientist’s experiments, and more than half have failed to reproduce their own experiments." ([Baker 2016](https://doi.org/10.1038/533452a))
+"More than 70% of researchers have tried and failed to reproduce another scientist’s experiments, and more than half have failed to reproduce their own experiments." [^2]

-"More than half pointed to insufficient replication in the lab" ([Baker 2016](https://doi.org/10.1038/533452a))
+"More than half pointed to insufficient replication in the lab" [^2]

 #### Exercise 1.1